Xilef12000/Laser-Parkour/README.md

 8. open the Serial monitor under "Tools/Serial Monitor" or by pressing "strg + shift + m"
 9. now test the photo-diodes

-# Current version: 3.0:
+# Current version: ?:
-- photo-diodes are connected in series
-- top-list in serial monitor
-- name input via serial monitor
-- penalty time in case of laser interruption
-- start and stop button
+- has the same features as the old version

-# Changes compared to version 2.1.2:
+# Changes compared to version ?:
-- photo-diodes are now connected in series not parallel as it was in the older versions
+- is object orientated with custom laser-parkour-library